-Annex 14 - Draft Legal Text
+Annex 15 - Draft Legal Text

-The following extracts of the text in blue is the proposed additional text for CMP201 and the text to be deleted as part of CMP201 is in red.
-Green text will only be present if CMP202 has been approved.
+The following extracts of the text in blue is the proposed additional text for CMP201.
+All other relevant changes were implemented under CMP202.

 Note that given the date at which this proposal may become effective is in advance of the Authorities decision, the appropriate implementation date will be substituted into the legal text at that time.